leovir-roque/fed_static_generator_setup/README.md

           {{/is}}
       {{/each}}

-  Loops all files in the pages folder then look for files that have this setting in the page.hbs
+  Loops all files in the pages folder that has this configuration
       ---
       section: main
       ---